Secret Sharing on Superconcentrator: Consequences

-We verify the $(n, m)$-network is an $(n, m)$-superconcentrator.
-Consider any subset of inputs $X \subseteq [n]$ and subset of outputs $Y \subseteq [m]$ of equal size.
-By the definition of $(m, \frac{m}{r}, n)$-concentrator, $Y$ is connected to $|Y|$ vertices on the second last layer (by disjoint edges), denoted by $Z$; by the definition of $(n, \frac{m}{r})$-superconcentrator, $X$ and $Z$ are connected by $|X|$ vertex-disjoint paths.
-Therefore, there are $|X| = |Y|$ vertex-disjoint paths connecting $X$ and $Y$.
+\textbf{Verification:} Consider any subset of inputs $X \subseteq [n]$ and outputs $Y \subseteq [m]$ of equal size $|X| = |Y|$.
+By the definition of the $(m, \frac{m}{r}, n)$-concentrator, each output in $Y$ can be connected to a distinct vertex in the second-to-last layer via vertex-disjoint edges; denote these vertices by $Z$.
+By the definition of the $(n, \frac{m}{r})$-superconcentrator, each input in $X$ can be connected to a distinct vertex in $Z$ via vertex-disjoint paths in the first $d$ layers.

+Combining these two sets of vertex-disjoint paths, we obtain $|X| = |Y|$ vertex-disjoint paths connecting $X$ to $Y$.
+Hence, the constructed network is indeed an $(n,m)$-superconcentrator.